If you are aged over 18 your personal adviser will help find you suitable accommodation.

 - If this is what you and your foster carer/s want, we will support you to remain with your foster carers under what is called a ‘staying put’ arrangement.
 This can last until you are aged 21, find out more about staying put.

 - If you do not wish to remain in a ‘staying put’ arrangement, but later change your mind, we will support this to happen up to aged 21 subject to agreement of your former foster carer.

 Finding suitable housing

 - We know it can be very hard having your own place for the first time.
-We will do whatever we can to ease the pressures on you and from 1 April 2018 Barnsley Council exempts all care leavers from paying council tax.
+We will do whatever we can to ease the pressures on you and from 1 April 2018 we exempts all care leavers from paying council tax.

 - We work with Berneslai Homes and Housing Services and providers to provide you with suitable housing, taking into account your needs and wishes, including supported accommodation if you are not ready or don’t want to have your own tenancy.

-- Ensure that your Personal Advisor visits within a week of you moving into a new home, and then visits at least every 2 months after that, but more often, if this is what you need.
+- Ensure that your personal adviser visits within a week of you moving into a new home, and then visits at least every 2 months after that, but more often, if this is what you need.

 - Visit you regularly in your home and help fix any minor repairs and check that you are maintaining your home.

 Advice and support

 - Help you arrange practical support with moving into and furnishing your new home.